 Peanut Butter Chocolate Chip Cookies

 - 150 grams caster sugar I use unrefined

 - 350 grams plain flour

-Pre heat your oven to 190 C/375 F/Gas Mark 5.
-Put all the ingredients into your mixing/food processor bowl.
+- Pre heat your oven to 190 C/375 F/Gas Mark 5.
+Put 250 grams unsalted butter, 150 grams caster sugar and 350 grams of plain flour into your mixing bowl/food processor bowl.
 Mix until you get a shaggy dough.

 PIN ME FOR LATER!